-In the discovery phase, you have the chance to find out what are the strengths and weaknesses of your case and what evidence the other side has.
+In the discovery phase, you have the chance to find out the strengths and weaknesses of your case and what evidence the other side has.
 Additionally, during this period, you can use the so-called means of discovery, such as requests for production of documents, requests for admissions, and depositions.
 Based on what happens during the discovery phase, you can decide whether to settle the case or go to trial.

-You’ve formally filed a lawsuit against the party at fault and the court became involved.
+You’ve formally filed a lawsuit against the party at fault, and the court became involved.
 You provided a written complaint describing:

 But before your case is heard in court, you and the defendant both have the chance to discover or learn what evidence the other side has.
-Discovery is precisely the important and lengthy formal process, where you and the other parties to the lawsuit share with each other:
+Discovery is precisely the essential and lengthy formal process, where you and the other parties to the lawsuit share with each other:

 During discovery, you gather the evidence you'll need to submit at trial to prove your case or defend against the other side’s claims:

-That's why during the discovery phase you're going to want additional information.
+That's why during the discovery phase, you're going to want additional information.
 You're going to want to gather evidence that is admissible in court so that you can prove your case.

 During the discovery phase, the opposing counsel will do everything in their power to challenge your story and win the case.
-Using discovery tools, they also have the chance to see what documents and evidence you have that may help or hurt the case and to talk to you and to witnesses.
+Using discovery tools, they also have the chance to see what documents and evidence you have that may help or hurt the case and to talk to you and the witnesses.

 You should never take the discovery process lightly, especially if: